-&lt;sup>4 See Arctic Today/How the renewal of diplomatic ties between China and Norway could affect the Arctic, 22.12.2016, https://www.scmp.com/news/china-insider/article/1425989/norwegian-art-museum-return-seven-columns-summer-palace-beijing; South China Morning Post/Norway gives China 87-year-old Monkey King Film thought to be lost, 15.4.2014, https://www.scmp.com/news/world/article/1482795/norway-gives-china-87-year-old-monkey-king-film-thought-be-long-lost.
+&lt;sup>4 See Arctic Today/How the renewal of diplomatic ties between China and Norway could affect the Arctic, 22.12.2016, insider/article/1425989/norwegian-art-museum-return-sevencolumns-summer-palace-beijing; South China Morning Post/Norway in April 2014, representatives of the cabinet refused to meet the Dalai Lama, who was visiting Norway to celebrate the $25^{th}$ anniversary of his 1989 Nobel Peace Prize.

-$^5$ The cabinet of Erna Solberg (2014-2021), that succeeded the $^{2nd}$ centre-left cabinet of Jens Stoltenberg, that was in place from 2005-2013.
+&lt;sup>5 The cabinet of Erna Solberg (2014-2021), that succeeded the 2nd centre-left cabinet of Jens Stoltenberg, that was in place from 2005-2013.
 As from October 2021, Norway has again a centre-left cabinet, led by Jonas Gahr Støre.